― Advertisement ―

 Side Effects and Safety

 Pantothenic acid is generally considered safe, even at doses significantly above the RDA.
-However, some individuals may experience mild side effects when taking very high doses of the supplement.
+However, some individuals may experience mild side effects when very high doses of the supplement.
 These side effects may include:

 • Digestive Disturbances: At very high doses (typically exceeding 1,000 mg per day), pantothenic acid can cause gastrointestinal symptoms such as nausea, diarrhea, and abdominal cramping.
 These effects are usually temporary and subside when the dosage is reduced.